Working to make government more effective

 How many civil servants are there?

-The civil service started growing again after the referendum (from Q3 2016) and saw increases in staff numbers for 23 consecutive quarters, surpassing the 2010 headcount at the beginning of 2022..
-Following a slight fall in Q2 2022 (when numbers fell by 540 staff compared to Q1), numbers have continued to rise in the most recent quarters.
+The civil service started growing again after the referendum (from Q3 2016) and saw increases in staff numbers for 23 consecutive quarters, surpassing its size in Q3 2010 by mid-2021.
+Following a slight fall in Q2 2022, numbers continued to rise until Q4 2024.

 How many civil servants are employed by each department?